← Back to research

 Bottom Line

-Skills and Automations push Codex toward autonomous engineering — handling issue triage and CI/CD without being asked.
+Skills, Automations, computer use, and the Sites plugin push Codex past code writing toward general autonomous work — non-developers are now its fastest-growing user segment.
 This is the "background agents" vision that enterprise tools like Tembo have been building toward.

-Recommended for: Developers in the ChatGPT ecosystem who want parallel agents in a polished Mac app with cross-surface sync.
+Recommended for: Developers in the ChatGPT ecosystem who want parallel agents in a polished desktop app with cross-surface sync.

-Not recommended for: Enterprises needing Jira integration, signed commits, BYOK, or multi-model flexibility.
+Not recommended for: Enterprises needing Jira integration, signed commits, BYOK, or multi-model flexibility — or teams that can't absorb OpenAI's aggressive model sunsets.

 Research by Ry Walker Research • methodology